 The numerical implementation of ANN-MPC control is schematically presented in Fig. 6.
 The control problem is simulated in Matlab/Simulink framework as a set of modules.
 The Matlab NN Toolbox is also required.
 The controller is designed as an independent block and the process is simulated as a KBHM model.
 The KBHM model is coded as an Sfunction required by Simulink.
-The architecture of the ANN process model (which is part of the MPC structure) consists of one hidden layer with 7 sigmoid squashing activation functions and one output linear layer.
-The ANN is trained offline, in batch mode with input-output data generated by the KBHM.
-Before introducing to the ANN, data is normalized in the range (-1,1) and after processing over the network the network outputs are denormalized.
+First, the ANN process model is identified in a specific Plant Identification window (Fig. 7).
+In this window are specified the network architecture (number of inputs, outputs, layers, type and number of neurons in a layer), training data limitations and training parameters (number of epochs, training algorithm).